-When he suffered the injury, Henry had already scored the winner for the New York Red Bulls but he will not be adding to his league-leading nine goals for roughly another month.
+At that point in the game, Henry had already scored the winner for the New York Red Bulls.
+But he won't be adding to his league-leading nine goals for roughly another month.

-"His injury is disastrous for us," Red Bulls coach Hans Backe told reporters.
+"His injury is disastrous for us," Backe, the Red Bulls coach, said.
 "His leadership in every single training session is invaluable.
 It's a huge loss for us, both on and off the pitch.
 It's going to be difficult now without him."

 Henry is one of eight players who will likely miss the May 5 match against the reigning MLS champions LA Galaxy.
 Additionally, fellow Designated Player Rafael Marquez is suspended for breaking a player's collarbone.